amweber01/Project2_DATA441/README.md

 gs_lowess.best_params_
 ```

 From this grid search, we get that the best value for f is 1/3 and the best value for iter is 1.
-When we plug these values into the Scikit compliant function and run a cross-validation, we get an mse of 23.536855642155476, which is slightly better than our previous attempt.
+When we plug these values into the Scikit compliant function and run a cross-validation, we get an mse of 23.536855642155476, which is slightly better than the mse from above.

 ### Concrete data